brianzelip/bump/README.md

-# Bump
+# Bump 🍑

 Automate new releases for my node.js projects by:

 - bumping the version property in package\*json
-- committing with message and pushing
+- committing with appropriate message

-## Release protocol
+## My release protocol

 My current release protocol includes: